kar-mi/BPSR-PSO/README.md

 - **History Button**: View past fight records
 - **Settings Button**: Configure network adapter and fight timeout

+### Common Issues

+#### Vpn

+- ExitLag recently updated their settings which changed how they redirect packets.
+Change your ExitLag settings to Packet redirection method > Legacy - NDIS.

 ## About the Project

 This is a standalone application and does not interface with Blue Protocol: Star Resonance or modify any of its files.
 It analyzes network packets in transit to provide real-time combat analytics.
 A lot of additions through Claude AI :3